Stun gun plan to kidnap ex-boyfriend ends poorly for Columbus woman with prison time - NewsBreak

 After the first failed kidnapping attempt, Avila tried to kidnap them again a week later but to no avail, Parker said.
 The 41-year-old blocked the victims’ car to prevent them from leaving their Hilliard home, while two co-conspirators disguised as law enforcement officers presented a fake arrest warrant to the victims.

-Despite demands from the co-conspirators that the victims get out of their car, they drove over a curb and escaped.Biden headed to Cleveland next week
+Despite demands from the co-conspirators that the victims get out of their car, they drove over a curb and escaped.Intel confirms crews starting work at New Albany plant site

 The 41-year-old pleaded guilty to conspiring to kidnap in October 2021.
 Once her 96-month prison sentence is up, she will be placed under three years of court supervision, Parker said.
 She was also slapped with a $1,396 restitution fine.
 Other co-conspirators were also charged in relation to the kidnapping scheme in July 2020, including three Columbus residents and a man from Canal Winchester.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.